Anxiety, depression, regulating emotions, problematic sexual behaviours, relationship dynamics and

 Helen has a particular interest in working with children, young people and their families.
 She believes that individuals often come to therapy presenting with problems that overwhelm their lives, interfere with their relationships and blind them to their skills, strengths and values.
 Helen is passionate about helping people claim their lives back from the influence of these problems and to live life more fully.

-Helen works through play with younger children and uses Narrative therapy and other cognitive approaches for older children and adolescents.
-She is also passionate about providing parenting consultation and play sessions to help strengthen the parent child relationship and enable a positive cycle of communication.
+Helen works through play with younger children and uses Narrative therapy and other cognitive and somatic approaches for older children and adolescents.
+She is also passionate about providing parenting consultation and play sessions to help strengthen the parent-child relationship and enable a positive cycle of communication.

 For more information please click on the website link below or contact Helen directly.